Investors Alert: W&T Offshore (WTI)

 PROFITABILITY SNAP:

 Net profit margin of the company is 38.60% that shows the company earning by every dollar of sales.
-Operating Margin is noted at 36.40%.
+Gross margin is detected at – and Operating Margin is noted at 36.40%.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 22.70%.
 Return on Investment (ROI) is 95.30%.
 Return on Equity (ROE) is -63.00%.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 18.54% and trading from 50 days moving average with 23.44%.
-The stock price is performing along positive drift from its 200 days moving average with 9.60%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 73.39.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: